 The above information is included in an IBIS file using 'keywords'.
 A keyword is a word or phrase surrounded by square brackets.
 Keywords are followed either by specific parameters or tables of data.
-As an example For instance, the keyword used to introduce the data that makes up a specific buffer's model is [Model] the [Model] keyword would be used to encapsulate the I-V and V-T tables, plus other data, for individual single-ended I/O buffer.
+For instance, the [Model] keyword would be used to encapsulate the I-V and V-T tables, plus other data, for individual single-ended I/O buffer.
 Some keywords are required, but most are optional.
 At a minimum, a valid IBIS file contains the following data and keywords.

 - 1. Information regarding the file itself and name of the component being modeled.
 This information is contained under the keywords [IBIS Ver], [File Name], [File Rev], [Component] and [Manufacturer]. - 2.
 Information about the package's electrical characteristics and the pin to buffer model mapping (i.e. which pins are connected to which buffer models).
 This information is included under the [Package] and [Pin] keywords. - 3.
-The data required to model each unique input, output and I/O buffer design on the device component.
+The data required to model each unique input, output and I/O buffer design on the component.
 The [Model] keyword introduces the data set for each unique buffer.
 As describe above, buffer are characterized by their I-V tables and switching characteristics.
 This information is included using the keywords [Pullup], [Pullown], [GND clamp], [POWER Clamp] and [Ramp].
 In addition, the required parameters to the [Model] keyword specify a models type (input, output, I/O, open_drain, etc.) and its input or output capacitance.